Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Parkinson - Drewvale recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This activity is also under the national average, indicating an established nature and potential planning limitations in the area.
-All new construction since FY-21 has been standalone homes, sustaining a suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 501 people per dwelling approval, Parkinson-Drewvale shows a developed market.
-Population forecasts indicate that Parkinson-Drewvale will gain 744 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+All new construction in Parkinson-Drewvale has been standalone homes, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+With around 501 people per dwelling approval, the market appears well-developed.
+According to recent AreaSearch quarterly estimates, Parkinson-Drewvale is projected to gain approximately 744 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development